-In 2019, A. vulpinus and A. superciliosus were both assessed under the ICES framework for category 6 (ICES, 2012).
-In accordance to this, ICES considered that for stocks without information on abundance or exploitation, as is the case of these two stocks, a precautionary reduction of catches should be implemented unless there is ancillary information clearly indicating that the current level of exploitation is appropriate for the stock.
+In 2019, ICES advice for A. vulpinus and A. superciliosus was given according to the ICES framework for category 6 (ICES, 2012).
+ICES considered that for stocks without information on abundance or exploitation, as is the case of these two stocks, a precautionary reduction of catches should be implemented unless there is ancillary information clearly indicating that the current level of exploitation is appropriate for the stock.

-11.10 Quality of assessments
+11.9 Quality of assessments